artjolameli/react-calculator/README.md

 - Make sure it's a good looking calculator - aka use the styling you've been practicing.
 - Consider all prior feedback you've gotten and implement it into this app.
 - Use lots of comments in your code to explain what you're doing.
+- You can use `onChange` to update the value as they are added, or you can run the function `onSubmit`

 **Reminders:**